 How to go about tracking your spending

-1. Download our personal budget sheet template and gather 3-6 months’ bank statements.
+- Download our budget sheet template and gather 3-6 months’ bank statements.

 Step #3: Set your financial goals 🥅